mesosphere/dcos-docs-site/pages/services/nifi/configure-dcos-access/index.md

 dcos security org service-accounts create -p <your-public-key>.pem -d "dcos_nifi" <service-name>
 ```

-**Tip:** You can verify your new service account using the following command.
+You can verify your new service account using the following command.

 ```bash
 dcos security org service-accounts show <service-account-id>